 To test your brake lights and tail lights, get in your vehicle and turn on the ignition switch.
 You do not have to actually crank your engine.
 First, check your tail lights by turning on your headlights.
 If working properly, they will come on simultaneously and glow red.
 Next, tap your brakes and have your partner verify that the brake light bulb is shining significantly brighter than your normal tail lights.
 If a light is not working, you may need to have the bulb changed.

 To keep your vehicle in good working order, you should follow a regular maintenance schedule that includes checking the brake and tail lights.
-If you are a driver in the areas of Doylestown, Lansdale, Philadelphia or the surrounding areas, stop by Montgomeryville Nissan and let us take care of your vehicle for you.
+If you need to replace your tail light or brake light in the areas of Doylestown and Lansdale or the surrounding areas, stop by Montgomeryville Nissan and let us take care of your vehicle for you.
 Schedule your next brake appointment online with us today!
 We look forward to seeing you.